GHROTIC/art-book-next-retrogirls-es/README.md

 ### **<p align=center>-= Notes =-</p>**

-* Supports 4:3 and 16:9 screen ratios.
-Text may be a little off on others as it's been estimated and untested.
+* Currently supports 4:3 screen ratios on PlumOS, TheRA & ArkOS.
+Knulli version supports 4:3 and 16:9 screen ratios.
-* Original Art removed to reduce bloat and new default images added for resolutions up to 1080p(Some art is poor quality at 1080p and will eventually be replaced).
+* Original Art removed to reduce bloat and new default images added for resolutions up to from 480p to 1080p, depending on OS.
-* Some systems still have placeholder images and will be gradually replaced.
-* Extremely old and/or obscure systems may have a random character playing a Video Game due to the difficulty in finding art that represents it.
+* Extremely old and/or obscure systems will have a default image due to the difficulty in finding art that represents it.
+The Image Mask to create additional images will eventually be included with all distributions if you would like to add your own system artwork.

 #### Media Scraping:

-* To make game artwork look as good as possible, the recommneded settings for the built-in scraper in Knulli are:
+* To make game artwork look as good as possible, the recommneded settings for the built-in scraper in Knulli, TheRA and ArkOS are:
     * Image Source = `Screenshot`
-    * Box Source = `Box 2D`
     * Logo Source = `Marquee`

 * Recommneded Scraper Settings for the built-in Scraper in PlumOS are: